jesse-ai/docs/docs/docs/getting-started/environment-setup.md

 A workaround is using a prebuilt wheel (.whl) of ta-lib.
 :::

-By default, the PostgreSQL database and username in the `config.py` file are `jesse_db` & `jesse_user`, respectively; and `password` as the default password.

-If you'd like these to be different from the default, please change them in your `config.py` before setting up PostgreSQL and replace the database and username that you choose in the following steps, otherwise, the following is for the defaults.
+By default, values of `POSTGRES_HOST` and `REDIS_HOST` are set to `postgres` and `redis` which are the default values of the official Docker containers.
+You have to change them both to `localhost`.

+### PostgreSQL

+Now you have to create the database, user, and password.
+You can do this by running the following commands:

 ```sh
 # switch to postgres user